Is the Preschool program a full day or half day?

 When would you recommend a tour?

 Tours are scheduled three times a year, each January, late April or early May, and late October or early November.
 Parents can attend any time before the January their child turns 3.
 If one is available and the date is good, it is recommended to attend earlier rather than later, so it is not left to the last minute.
+We also have a tour available online divided into 8 parts.
+We still ask families to attend a formal tour in person before enrolling.

 If a space becomes available during the school year, a brief personal tour can be arranged.
 If a family enrolls their child at that time, parents will be required to attend the next available full tour.